magarveylab/NLPPrecursor/README.md

-from nlpprecursor.classification.data import DatasetGenerator as CDG from nlpprecursor.annotation.data import DatasetGenerator as ADG from pathlib import Path
+from nlpprecursor.classification.data import DatasetGenerator as CDG from nlpprecursor.annotation.data import DatasetGenerator as ADG from pathlib import Path import nlpprecursor import sys
+# This allows for backwards compatibility of the pickled models.
+sys.modules["protai"] = nlpprecursor

 models_dir = Path("../models") # downloaded from releases!